OliverNorborg/DeepLearning_Project10/README.md

 # DeepLearning_Project10
-Project code, data and poster for deep learning course 02456
+This github repository contains the poster, data, and code used for the project completed for DTU's course 02456 Deep Learning.
+The project was focused on car segmentation and Unet as well and deeplabv3+ models were investigated for this.